City of “Maple” Hill, Texas

 It looks like the latest May 4, 2019 city council election results were a rejection of some and a confirmation of others.
 Some local politician’s endorsements were rejected and a county commissioner’s was confirmed.

-Some of the ex-Grand Poobahers have apparently lost their credibility.
-Their spell has been broken.
+Some of the ex-Grand Poobahers have apparently lost their creds because their endorments were rejected.
+Their spell has been broken somewhat.

 The times they are a changing in Cedar Hill but it is too late for some upper middle class property owner taxpayers.
 The damage has already been done.

 The peeps, however, are WOKE to a certain extent!